 For instance, if a consumer clicked on your Facebook ad, added your product to their cart and purchased it, you know your Facebook ad is what led them to buy your product, but only if you’ve set up your e-commerce site with the Facebook pixel that passes that attribution through the system.

-You can also use tested advertising methods like adding a code or control number to be redeemed at the time of purchase – these are especially helpful when you’re tracking performance on media channels like radio or direct mail.
-In fact, it’s the only proven way to measure success.
+You can also use tested advertising methods like adding a code or control number to be redeemed at the time of purchase.
+These are especially helpful when you’re tracking performance on media channels like radio or direct mail.
+In fact, it’s the only way to measure success.
 Without attribution, you don’t really have proof.
 But regardless of what channels you spend advertising dollars on, it’s critical that you also nail down the right targeting strategy.

 Targeting the Right User in the Right Place at the Right Time